 The Birth of Jesus

+for them.
 8 And there were shepherds living out in the fields nearby, keeping watch over their flocks at night.
 9 An angel of the Lord appeared to them, and the glory of the Lord shone around them, and they were terrified.
 10 But the angel said to them, “Do not be afraid.
 I bring you good news that will cause great joy for all the people.
 11 Today in the town of David a Savior has been born to you; he is the Messiah, the Lord.
 12 This will be a sign to you: You will find a baby wrapped in cloths and lying in a manger.”
+13 Suddenly a great company of the heavenly host appeared with the angel, praising God and saying, 14 “Glory to God in the highest heaven,

 and on earth peace to those on whom his favor rests.”
+15

-15 When the angels had left them and gone into heaven, the shepherds said to one another, “Let’s go to Bethlehem and see this thing that has happened, which the Lord has told us about.”
+When the angels had left them and gone into heaven, the shepherds said

+happened, which the Lord has told us about.”
 16 So they hurried off and found Mary and Joseph, and the baby, who was lying in the manger.
 17 When they had seen him, they spread the word concerning what had been told them about this child, 18 and all who heard it were amazed at what the shepherds said to them.
 19 But Mary treasured up all these things and pondered them in her heart.
-20 The shepherds returned, glorifying and praising God for all the things they had heard and seen, which were just as they had been told.
+20

-21 On the eighth day, when it was time to circumcise the child, he was named Jesus, the name the angel had given him before he was conceived.
+On the eighth day, when it was time to circumcise the child, he was

 Some of you reading this already know this story and it is part of your story; some of you have heard it but it is not part of your story; some may be reading this and you have never even considered this; you may even think it is all a bunch of malarkey.
 Wherever you sit, I hope that you would at least consider what this means to you.
 The reality of this story has changed my life.
 Of course it goes beyond the birth of Jesus.
 It includes His life on earth and his murder on a cross and His coming back to life and returning to heaven.
 That was needed in order to cover over my sins.
 I had to confess my sin and receive His free gift of forgiveness too.
 It includes the fact that He is still alive today and that I am able to have conversation with Him today (prayer).
 I think I will post my faith story in a blog in the near future.